dieck/gsdkp/README.md

 commits manual DKP changs, Item DKP changes or changes for the whole Raid.
 For Items, please note value will *not* be negated! (use e.g. -10 for costs)

+  /gsdkp attendance
+  /gsdkp attendance delete

+takes raid attendance, will be used on next raidchange, if not deleted before that

 ## Notification

 The addon can notify Raid and/or players (by whisper) about changes, to be transparent while handling DKP.